HeatherAn/jecats-paper-climate-mitigation/README.md

 - `src/cane/models/era5.py`: Download meteorological data from ERA5.
 - `src/cane/*`: Helpers for coloring, constants, friendly names, haul-type classification etc.

-Don't forget to fork [pySankey](https://github.com/anazalea/pySankey/tree/master) and remove the `check_data_matches_labels` part for the labels on the right side of the diagram in the code.
+For Fig. 09, don't forget to fork [pySankey](https://github.com/anazalea/pySankey/tree/master) and remove the `check_data_matches_labels` part for the labels on the right side of the diagram in the code.

 ## HOW TO CITE THIS REPOSITORY